 Inuit throatsingers.
 Country crooners.
 Foot-stomping fiddlers.
 Soothing, soulful folksingers.
 Whatever your taste in tunes, the Great Northern Arts Festival hits all the right notes.

 Let's be honest.
 Looking at art is great.
 But buying it, wearing it, displaying it, collecting it – that's way better.
 The Great Northern Arts Festival is the best place on Earth to begin your love affair with Northern art.
-Start with this porcupine-quill bracelet, shown above ....
+Start with the porcupine-quill bracelet, shown above ....

 Next, snap up this lovely soapstone snowy owl, with two adorable owlets under its wings.